The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 # 80: Inner Chaos

+At lv80, using Infuriate turns your Fell Cleave into Inner Chaos.
+Much like Chaotic Cyclone, IC always Direct Hit Crits, hitting big.

+At this point of the game, the opener changes again.
+As Inner Chaos always Direct Hit Crits, we don't want to use it inside Inner Release.

+Opener:

+* Tomahawk +Infuriate
+* Heavy Swing
+* Maim
+* Storm’s Eye
+* Inner Chaos +Upheaval +Inner Release
+* Fell Cleave +Onslaught
+* Fell Cleave +Onslaught
+* Fell Cleave +Infuriate
+* Inner Chaos
+* Heavy
+* Maim
+* Storm's Path
+* Fell Cleave
+* Heavy Swing +Infuriate
+* Inner Chaos\
+  … Storm’s Path, Storm’s Eye, Upheaval etc. as per usual rotation.

+# 82: Bloodwhetting

+The trait "Raw Intuition Mastery" is unlocked, changing Raw Intuition into Bloodwhetting.
+If you thought Raw Intuition was good, now it's even better.
+Remember to use it lots.

+# 86: Orogeny

+The AoE version of Upheaval is unlocked.
+At the time of writing this (patch 6.08), it should be used on 3 or more targets.

+# 88: The Third Onslaught

+Square Enix decided to give us a third stack of Onslaught.
+We can now spend 3 stacks inside even-minute party buffs, and 1 stack inside odd-minute party buffs, if available.
+This leads to cycles of 3-1, which repeats every 2 minutes.

 **You did it.** You reached the end-game.
 Go read [the full guide](/jobs/tanks/warrior/basic-guide).

-At lv80, using Infuriate turns your Fell Cleave into Inner Chaos.
-Much like Chaotic Cyclone, IC always Direct Hit Crits, hitting a chunky 1500+ potency in total.